TungVietLe/yolov8-personal-guide/README.md

 ## Import dataset

-Note: The common problem is ultralytics cannot find the path to the dataset.
+- Note: The common problem is ultralytics cannot find the path to the dataset.
+- Goals: the idea is to make `C:\Users\PC\AppData\Roaming\Ultralytics\settings.yaml` file point to the correct project path.

 ### 1. Reset ultralytics settings